MuaadElmusllaty/git-github-practical-exam/exercises/day1-basics/task2.md

 # - notes.txt (with some text)
 # - practice.md (with "# Practice" as content)
 # - temp-file.tmp (empty)
-# Write the commands you used:
+# Write the commands you used:(I'm powershell guy) so inside day1-tasks/ folder:
+    "some text">notes.txt
+    "# Practice">practice.md
+    "">temp-file.tmp

 ```